Theme

 The OpenAI Agents SDK is a lightweight framework for multi-agent workflows, with tools, handoffs, guardrails, sessions, tracing, sandbox agents, and realtime voice support.

 The official repository presents the OpenAI Agents SDK as a developer framework for building and running agent workflows rather than a finished end-user assistant product.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is